 Kale seeds are small, dark and round.
 They are usually easy to distinguish in the midst of all the dried out seed casings and aphid corpses that will also be in residence at the bottom of the brown paper bag.

 The word “winnow” means to clean away all the chaff (seed casings and gunk) from your seed.
+There are many methods you can choose from, but the basic mechanics are the same.

-To filter the seeds from the chaff you can use window screening, a mesh strainer, a colander or a very loose weave cheese cloth.
 Really anything that will allow the small seed to fall through, but trap the larger particles of “stuff” will work just fine.

 A Special Note on Aphids

 Aphids can be a nuisance on Brassicas but they don’t usually harm the seed.
 They can easily be controlled with a strong jet of water from your hose.
-With soft-bodied, plant-killing insects, a few hours away from their food source and they die.

 Even if you harvest your seed stocks with a few aphids, they wont live long enough to do any damage to the seed, even if they could.